yhzhang0128/cob/README.md

 ```

 Make sure that you succeed in compiling HotStuff and Pompe before you proceed.
-If there's an error, you may need to search a bit and install some missing dependencies.
+If there's an error, you may need to search a bit and install missing dependencies.
 Both Pompe and Pompe-SRO are in the `target_systems/pompe` submodule, and they are in different git branches.

 ### Test the Latency Emulation